 What is immunity?

-Firstly, let’s define immunity.
-The term ‘immunity‘ implies resistance against something.
+First, let’s define immunity.
+The term implies resistance to something.
 Specifically, it refers to the body’s ability to counteract microorganisms that enter from outside, known as antigens.
 To combat these antigens, the body employs a protective mechanism called the immune system, and this process is known as immunity.

-In simpler terms, immunity is how our body fights and eliminates foreign microorganisms that invade it, or the body can combat germs.
+In simpler terms, immunity is how the body fights and eliminates foreign microorganisms that invade it, or how the body combats germs.

 Who creates immunity in our bodies?

-In our blood, three types of cells are present: Red Blood Corpuscles (RBC), White Blood Corpuscles (WBC), and platelets.
-While RBCs and platelets don’t engage in fighting, WBCs, also known as White Blood Corpuscles, are responsible for this task.
+Three types of cells are present in our blood: Red Blood Cells (RBCs), White Blood Cells (WBCs), and platelets.
+While RBCs and platelets don’t fight, WBCs, also known as White Blood Cells, are responsible for this task.

-These blood cells, including RBCs, WBCs, and platelets, are produced in the bone marrow.
-Within the bone marrow exists a type of cell known as a Pluripotent Stem Cell.
+Blood cells, including RBCs, WBCs, and platelets, are produced in the bone marrow.
+Within the bone marrow, a type of cell known as a Pluripotent Stem Cell exists.

 What are stem cells?

-They are cells that have the ability to transform into other types of cells or are undifferentiated cells that can change into specialized cells.
+They are cells that can transform into other types of cells or are undifferentiated cells that can change into specialized cells.

 Now, let’s differentiate between pluripotent stem cells.
 These cells divide into two main types: